digiltd/oh-rtd-test/Samples-REST.md

 ## Introduction

-There are three main interfaces:
+This page has samples in multiple languages for utilizing the three main REST interfaces for Items in OpenHAB:

-* **Send Command** - This will send a COMMAND to an item to tell it to take some action (e.g. turn on light).
+* **Send Command** - This will send a command to an item to tell it to take some action (e.g. turn on light).

 * **Send Status** - This is to indicate that the status of an item has changed (e.g. window is now open).

 * **Get Status** - Gets the current status of an item.
 (This can also be used to continuously get updates as shown in the Python section).

+There is also a sitemap interface.

 ## Language Samples